Join UNH Professional Development & Training for a virtual series based on our popular "Leadership 2020: Work Smarter" conference, held in Fall 2019!

 Peter Hughes, M.Ed., is a part-time faculty member at the University of New Hampshire’s Paul College of Business and Economics, where he teaches organizational behavior.
 He also teaches at Cambridge College’s Graduate School of Management teaching courses in operations and total quality management, organizational development, and transformational leadership.
 Peter has worked with numerous hospitality and service organizations.
 More recently, he was hired by the country of Anguilla to help improve the tourism experience for international visitors.
 Peter’s business career encompasses diverse industries where he has served as Manufacturing Manager, Corporate Project Manager and Director of Organizational Development.
 He is also the President & CEO of High Performing Leadership, Ltd, and the author of the book, Leadership and the Road to High Performance.

 Gerri King, Ph.D., is a social psychologist and organizational consultant to corporations, nonprofits, government, education, and healthcare.
-She works throughout the U.S., Asia, and Canada with a focus on Mergers and Acquisitions, Strategic Planning, Leadership and Supervisory Training, Conflict Resolution, Managing Change, and Enhancing Teams.
+She works throughout the U.S. and abroad, with a focus on Mergers and Acquisitions, Strategic Planning, Leadership and Supervisory Training, Conflict Resolution, Managing Change, and Creating Blame and Gossip Free Work Environments.
 Based in Concord, NH, she is a founding partner of Human Dynamics Associates.
-Gerri also has a new book out, available on Amazon.com, called The "DUH" Book of Management and Supervision: Dispelling Common Leadership Myths.
+Gerri’s book is available on Amazon.com, called The "DUH" Book of Management and Supervision: Dispelling Common Leadership Myths.

 Thomas Lencki Jr. received his Lean Black Belt Certification through the State of New Hampshire Bureau of Education and Training.
 Tom is a member of the Lean executive Committee (LEC) for the State of NH, and participates in the State of NH Lean network.
 Tom has expertise in leading groups, workflow analysis, process improvement and creating positive Lean cultures.
 Currently a Senior Process Engineer with the UNH Project Management and Process Improvement Office, Tom's experience includes over twenty years as a NH State Trooper.